avhz/RustQuant/CONTRIBUTING.md

 // See LICENSE or <https://www.gnu.org/licenses/>.
 // ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Additionally, all code should be formatted with rustfmt, and all documentation should be formatted with rustdoc, and all code should be tested as thoroughly as possible.
+Additionally, all code should be formatted with `rustfmt`, and all documentation should be formatted with `rustdoc`, and all code should be tested as thoroughly as possible (hopefully keeping coverage >80%).

 Separating sections in the code with comments is encouraged, but not required.
 I would prefer the following (rough) format,